justeat/Shock/README.md

 }
 ```

-**Note:** 👉 The easiest way to pass arguments from your test cases to the app is to
+**Note:** 👉 The easiest way to pass arguments from your test cases to your running app is to
 use another of our wonderful open-source libraries: [AutomationTools](https://github.com/justeat/AutomationTools/)

 ## Route types